christopherjlogan/cot5390_project1/README.md

 - Setup Google App Engine and Admin
 - Setup Google Cloud Build with Trigger on Github Repo branch push
 - Tested and troubleshooted application running on Google App Engine

-#### Project 2
-In the implementation of Project 2, the following steps were followed.
-I followed the following steps:
-- Evaluated the shortcomings of project 1 architecture
-- Researched how to build Single Page Architecture (SPA) app using Python and JavaScript
-- Created and referenced JavaScript and Cascading Style Sheet (CSS)
-- Refactored HTML page and python app for SPA
-- Researched Language API usage for sentiment detection
-- Enabled Language API
-- Implemented sentiment detection API call
-- Added delete file API call
-- Enabled file deletion from web page
-- Designed and implemented extracting sentiment from uploaded sentiment files

-#### Project 3
-- Evaluated the shortcomings of project 2 architecture
-- Researched how to use the multimodal LLM API
-- Implement feedback from grader: "sentiment analysis should be triggered from python at upload time - not js"
-- Implement feedback from grader: "please make links clickable"
-- Change audio file upload to use LLM API for speech-to-text and sentiment analysis
-- Change audio recording to use LLM API for speech-to-text and sentiment analysis
-- Play audio transcription and sentiment response in browser using TTS API
-- Removed text-to-speech functionality
-- Disable/remove unused functionality

 ### Solution Components
 ![COT5390 Project3 Architecture.jpg](reports/COT5390%20Project3%20Architecture.jpg)